SemilleroSeguridadInformatica/Sem-Security/Retos/Nebula/nebula06.rst

     john /root/flag06
     ssh flag06@localhost

-.. note::Password is the one John gives you
+.. note:: Password is the one John gives you

    :bash:`$getflag`